 Well, hello, there, gorgeous writer!

-Over the next few weeks, I’m going to share, in brief and casual format, a series of 10 writing habits that have proven particularly durable and useful for me during my decade-plus as a professional writer.
+I’m going to share, in brief and casual format, at interval, a series of 10 writing habits that have proven particularly durable and useful for me during my decade-plus as a professional writer.
 And I’ll offer up easy suggestions for how you might put the habit into practice in your daily writing life.

 Why?
 Because earlier this year, I finished another yearlong creative blogging challenge (check it out here) and learned some surprising things about myself in the process.

 And because I’ve got a lot to teach other writers about writing and achieving their creative potential, and what better way to start than with a Big 10 list?